AntKing12/EmbeddedSystem/README.md

 ## Introduction
 The scope of this project was to create a low pass filter using digital signal processing.

-A L432KC microprocesser would be used to read in a signal, filter it using a difference equation and output the filtered signal.
+An L432KC microprocesser would be used to read in a signal, filter it using a difference equation and output the filtered signal.

-Within this project an ADC, DAC, interups and buffers.
+Within this project an ADC, DAC, interups and buffer are used to create a digital low pass filter.

 Digital signal processing is the technique of using equations to alter signals rather then components such as capacitors.
 This allows for greater accuracy and repeatability as the system will always act the same no matter where its implemented while components change under different conditions such as heat.